cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

   - `SidecarDNSHostedZoneId`: Add the Route53 hosted zone ID.
-    - If `SidecarDNSHostedZoneId` is omitted, the `SidecarDNSName` won’t be automatically created, and the sidecar alias will need to be created after the deployment: Add a CNAME or A record for the sidecar.
+    - If `SidecarDNSHostedZoneId` is omitted, the `SidecarDNSName` won’t be automatically created, and the sidecar alias will need to be created after the deployment: See [Add a CNAME or A record for the sidecar](https://cyral.com/docs/sidecars/manage/alias).
   - `LoadBalancerCertificateArn`: Add the ARN of the TLS certificate in AWS Certificate Manager.
   - `LoadBalancerTLSPorts`: Add 443 to the list.